- It has a real name

 The cabin update isn’t quite as successful.
 While Lincoln attached new and improved materials to the seats, dash, and doors, it seems to have forgotten the center stack, which is still just a large sheet of hard, black plastic with a touchscreen in the middle.
 It’s a wart on the face of an otherwise attractive interior.

-Figurative dermatological conditions aside, the Nautilus’ cabin remains a roomy, functional place.
+The Nautilus’ cabin remains a roomy, functional place.
 As this is a refresh, the Nautilus’ interior dimensions are identical to the MKX, which means there’s a healthy 39.6 inches of second-row legroom.
 The Nautilus’ second-row folds totally flat, although it’s unclear if that improvement has any impact on the MKX’s max of 68.6 cubic feet of cargo space.
 With the second row in place we don’t anticipate any change in the 37.2-cu-ft trunk.

 The Nautilus has plenty of tech working in its favor, starting with cushy 22-way front seats that offer a huge range of adjustability and a fatigue-reducing massage function.
 An available 19-speaker Revel audio system and a 12.3-inch digital instrument cluster take care of the ears and the eyes.
 The standard Sync 3 infotainment system boasts Apple CarPlay and Android Auto compatibility.